smitchell/spring-cloud-config-vault/vault/README.md

 This project runs Vault with a self-signed certificate created using scripts found in the Spring Cloud Vault GitHub project (https://github.com/spring-cloud/spring-cloud-vault) in src/test/bash/create_certificates.sh.

 Aside from the Vault binary that you installed at your $VAULT_HOME, this project contains a /vault directory located at [projects directory]/spring-cloud-config-vault/vault.
 The Authentication, Geography, and Proxy services each reference /vault/work/keystore.jks.
 In a non-Dev environment this could be on a Docker Volume, for instance, outside of source control.
-In Cloud Foundry there is https://docs.pivotal.io/spring-cloud-services/3-0/common/config-server/configuring-with-vault.html and https://github.com/pivotal-cf/spring-cloud-vault-connector to help with connectivity.

 A better option is to import the certificate into Java cacerts:
 1) Find the location of cacerts on your machine.
 On mine, it is $JAVA_HOME/lib/security/cacerts.